19+ Advanced Learning Loans

 We're a government approved Training Provider meaning you can get a student loan to cover the cost of your qualification with us.

-At FitAsylum™ we understand that funding your Personal Training Course can sometime appear expensive, that's why we offer funding through the government backed scheme, The 19+ Advanced Learning Loans for Personal Trainer Courses are backed by the government meaning you can study now and pay only when you are earning money.
+At FitAsylum™ we understand that funding your Personal Training Course, Sports Massage Course and other courses at Level 3 and above can sometime appear expensive, that's why we offer funding through the government backed scheme, The 19+ Advanced Learning Loans for FitAsylum Courses are backed by the government meaning you can study now and pay only when you are earning money.

 Applying is easy.
 Your household income isn't taken into account and there’s no credit checks.
 Advanced Learning Loans help you pay the fees charged by your training provider, most learners aged 19 and over and studying a Level 3, 4 or 5 qualification will qualify for an Advanced Learning Loan from the UK Government.